birdsoup/Chase-Morgan/README.md

-make some dankkk memes with machine learning
+make some dankke memes with machine learning